High school students who receive A, B, or C grades in A-G courses get a boost towards college and careers.

 While the A-G courses fulfill many of our district’s graduation requirements, there are some classes that students will have to complete in addition to A-G courses in order to receive a diploma.

-Please refer to the High School Course Catalog and College Planning Guide for more information on graduation requirements.
+Please refer to the High School Course Catalog and College/Career Planning Guide for more information on graduation requirements.